microsoft/vscode-cpptools/launch.md

 **dumpPath**: If you want to debug a Windows dump file, set this to the path to the dump file to start debugging in the `launch` configuration.

 **coreDumpPath**: Full path to a core dump file to debug for the specified program.
-Set this to the path to the core dump file to start debugging in the `launch` configureation.
+Set this to the path to the core dump file to start debugging in the `launch` configuration.
+_Note: core dump debuging is not supported with MinGw._

 ## Remote debugging or debugging with a local debugger server